Visit Theodore Roosevelt National Park and North Dakota Historic Sites

 Today, visitors can view a natural setting much like the one that greeted Roosevelt over a century ago.
 The 36-mile scenic loop drive in the South Unit and the 14-mile drive in the North Unit provide easy access to popular vistas and wildlife viewing.
 You will always see buffalo herds and prairie dog towns, and you may catch a glimpse of wild horses, mule deer, elk and maybe even at coyote.

-Theodore Roosevelt National Park is open year-round, with guided trail rides and primitive camping available inside and outside the park.
+Theodore Roosevelt National Park is open year-round.
 For more information on Theodore Roosevelt National Park, call 701-623-4466.

 Knife River Indian Villages National Historic Site